s-mcf/streaks/README.md

 - The system will operate in the America/Los_Angeles time zone, resetting the day at midnight in this zone.
 - In this version, for simplicity the app will only track a single streak from a single user.

+## Running the app

+Create a PostgreSQL database called `streaks` under your user.
+Then load the schema and stored procedures with `psql -d streaks -f server/schema.sql`.
+Then you can run the backend with `cd server; npm start` and the frontend with `cd client; npm start`.

 ## Design decisions